Gas field development

 The Gorgon and Jansz-Io gas fields are estimated to together hold more than 40 trillion cubic feet (tcf) of gas and are expected to have a production life of at least 40 years.
 The total production capacity of the fields is estimated to be approximately 2.6 billion cubic feet (bcf) of natural gas and 20,000 barrels of condensate a day.

 The gas field is being developed in two phases.
-The first phase, currently in progress, involves the development of ten production wells, the conversion of the existing Jansz-4 appraisal well to a pressure monitoring well and a subsea tieback to the onshore LNG plant.
+The first phase involved the development of ten production wells, including the conversion of the existing Jansz-4 appraisal well to a pressure monitoring well and a subsea tieback to the onshore LNG plant.
+A total of ten big-bore development wells are present at the Jansz-Io Field with 18 subsea trees in both the fields for containment and control of production wells and two manifolds.

 The wells were drilled from two drill centres, drill centre 1 (DC-1) and DC-2, with five wells located at each site.
 Transocean Deepwater Frontier (DWF), a dynamically positioned (DP) drillship, was employed to execute the drilling activities.